ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-mini-filter/index.md

 By default the Mini Filter is case-insensitive.
 Practically this means that searching for `bl` would match Filter List values of `Black`, `blue` and `BLONDE`.

-Case-sensitive searches can be enabled by using the `caseSensitivity` filter parameter:
+Case-sensitive searches can be enabled by using the `caseSensitive` filter parameter:

 <snippet>
 const gridOptions = {